Subscribe to Home Ever After

 15. Tooth brush holders.
 Toothpaste and minerals from water can build up on your accessories; wash in the dishwasher from time to time to prevent build-up.

 16. Refrigerator shelving.
 Most modern refrigerator shelving is designed to be dishwasher safe (older appliances are likely not).
-If in doubt, only wash one shelf to ascertain its dishwasher-safeness.
+If in doubt, only wash one shelf to determine its dishwasher-safeness.
 Removal of the top dishwasher rack may be necessary to fit shelves in properly.

 17. Soap dishes.
 Soap buildup can be hard to remove (seems counterintuitive, doesn’t it?!).
 Dishwashers can have soap dishes looking brand new in no time.